To the moms that refer to themselves as “just a mom:”

 Now, I wonder, “How do they do it all day, every day?”

-Although I’m not ready to throw in the towel with my job, I wonder if I am brave enough to become “just a mom.”
-For years, I’ve found enjoyment working outside the home.
-Am I brave enough to let go of years of schooling and hard work?
-Am I that selfless?
-Will I lose myself?
-Maybe that’s the point.
-Maybe that’s the refining process that creates the unsung heroes of every family.
+Although I don’t see an opportunity to stay at home in my near future, I wonder if I am brave enough to become “just a mom.”
+Even before it was financially necessary, I found enjoyment working outside the home.
+Am I brave enough to let go of years of education and hard work?
+Am I that noble and self sacrificing?

 You “just a mom”s are everything I aspire to be.